-While the SSQA fraud prevention approach reflects the understanding that the food fraud war cannot be won on paper, it emphasizes that the war can be won.
+With the SSQA fraud prevention approach, it is understood that the food fraud war cannot be won on paper.
+However, it is also understood that the war can be won with due consideration given to the dynamics at play.
 As reflected in the commitment statement, the SSQA approach clearly rejects any sentiments of surrender.
 Where SSQA is implemented, there is no yielding to a presumed inevitability of food fraud in the same way that crime is presumed to be inevitable in many societies.

 - Charlebois, S., Dr. (2016, March 15).
 The Food Authenticity Killers.
 Retrieved March 15, 2016, from https://www.linkedin.com/pulse/food-authenticity-killers-dr-sylvain-charlebois

 - Global Consumer Protection SSQA Development and Implementation: A Manual for the Food Industry [PDF].
 (2014).
 Mount Forest: A.F.I.S.S.
 Website: http://www.afisservices.com/gcse-fhp/SSQAFullManual.html